Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 How much does payroll service cost?

-Base fees range from $30-75/mo plus $4-12 per employee per month.
-For 10 employees, total monthly cost runs approximately $70-210 depending on provider and plan.
-OnPay offers the lowest starting price at $36/mo + $4/employee.
+Base fees run $30–75/mo plus $4–12 per employee per month.
+For a 10-person team, expect to pay roughly $70–210/mo depending on provider and plan.
+OnPay starts lowest at $36/mo + $4/employee.

 Do payroll services handle taxes automatically?